eZmaxinc/eZmax-SDK-javascript/docs/ObjectBillingentityinternalApi.md

 let apiInstance = new EZmaxApiDefinitionFull.ObjectBillingentityinternalApi();
 let sSelector = "sSelector_example"; // String | The type of Billingentityinternals to return
 let opts = {
+  'eFilterActive': "'Active'", // String | Specify which results we want to display.
   'sQuery': "sQuery_example", // String | Allow to filter the returned results 'Accept_Language': new EZmaxApiDefinitionFull.HeaderAcceptLanguage() // HeaderAcceptLanguage |
 };